archivesunleashed/aut-docs/Using-the-Archives-Unleashed-Toolkit-with-PySpark.md

 PYSPARK_DRIVER_PYTHON=jupyter PYSPARK_DRIVER_PYTHON_OPTS=notebook /path/to/spark/bin/pyspark --jars /path/to/aut-0.18.0-fatjar.jar --driver-class-path /path/to/aut-0.18.0-fatjar.jar --py-files /path/to/aut.zip
 ```

-A Jupyter Notebook _should_ load in your browser at <http://localhost:8888>.
+A Jupyter Notebook _should_ automatically load in your browser at <http://localhost:8888>.
 You may be asked for a token upon first launch, which just offers a bit of security.
 The token is available in the load screen and will look something like this:

 ```
 [I 19:18:30.893 NotebookApp] Writing notebook server cookie secret to /run/user/1001/jupyter/notebook_cookie_secret